winitzki/scall/tutorial/programming_dhall.md

 ## Preface

-This book is an advanced-level tutorial on Dhall for software engineers already familiar with the functional programming (FP) paradigm, as practiced in languages such as OCaml, Haskell, Scala, and others.
+This book is an advanced-level tutorial on [Dhall](https://dhall-lang.org) for software engineers already familiar with the functional programming (FP) paradigm, as practiced in languages such as OCaml, Haskell, Scala, and others.

-The official Web site of the Dhall language is [https://dhall-lang.org](https://dhall-lang.org).

 Although most code examples are in Dhall, the material of the book has a wider applicability.
-It describes a certain flavor of purely functional programming (without side-effects and with guaranteed termination) that can be implemented in any FP language that supports polymorphic types.
+It describes a certain flavor of purely functional programming (without side effects and with guaranteed termination) that can be implemented in any FP language that supports polymorphic types.

 Dhall is a powerful, purely functional programming language that has several applications:
 - a generator for flexible, programmable, but strictly validated YAML and JSON configuration files